SCELSE - An Interdisciplinary Biofilm & Microbiome Research Institute of NTU and NUS

 Stakeholder Integration and Collaboration

 SCELSE’s success relies on the integration of natural, medical, engineering, and social sciences, combined with close governmental and industrial engagement.
-Hosting the centre at both NTU and NUS leverages specific expertise and capacities, supported by national and international collaborations.
-SCELSE’s integrative network includes partnerships with local research organisations, clinics, hospitals, national agencies, and industry, facilitated by the Singapore National Biofilm Consortium (SNBC).
+As a university research institute jointly hosted by NTU and NUS, SCELSE leverages complementary expertise and capacities, supported by national and international collaborations.
+SCELSE’s integrative network includes partnerships with local research organisations, clinics, hospitals, national agencies, and industry partners across multiple sectors.

 Sustainability and Regional Leadership